 Your coach will adjust the sights closer to your eye and lower the rifle’s butt plate to allow for appropriate height alignment.

-An Analysis of 50m Rifle
+Coaching Basics - Analysis of 50m Prone

 Prone is an excellent introductory shooting event requiring the least equipment to practice.
 Beginners will start off shooting from a supporting wooden block before moving on to using the sling, glove and jacket as they improve.

 Prone is often considered to be the flagship event of shooting competitions and typically the most popular.

 A basic position can be constructed by carrying out the following:

 - Place the shooting mat at an angle of up to 30 degrees to the direction of fire.